carpentries-incubator/intro-image-classification-cnn/episodes/02-image-data.md

 TBD

-Now that our dataset is ready to go, let us move on to how to build an arhcitecture.
+Now that our dataset is ready to go, let us move on to how to build an architecture.

 :::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::: instructor